SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/waits.en.md

 ### Options

 The wait condition can be customised to match your needs.
-Sometimes it's unnecessary to wait the full extent of the default timeout, as the penalty for not hitting a successful condition can be expensive.
+Sometimes it is unnecessary to wait the full extent of the default timeout, as the penalty for not hitting a successful condition can be expensive.

 The wait lets you pass in an argument to override the timeout: